This article explains how to test virtual machines in a sandboxed environment.

-- In order to create an isolated environment, a separate network segment is needed to allow for communication of the virtual machines.
+- To create an isolated environment, the Datto appliance needs a separate network segment to allow for communication of the virtual machines.

-- Create the default gateway on the router that is connected to the internet.
-Have it assigned via the router interface.
+- Create the default gateway on the router that is connected to the Internet.
+Assign it via the router interface.

 - You will need another cable to connect a secondary NIC from the device to this switch.
 This acts as a secondary gateway.